polesapart/mlog/README.md

 ## Description

-MLOG is a super-efficient logger for constrained systems like small embedded systems -- systems that cannot afford aditional string-based logging.
+MLOG is a super-efficient logger for constrained systems like small embedded systems -- systems that cannot afford traditional string-based logging.

-The idea is simple: instead of space-consuming log strings, 1-byte constants are defined whose symbol name carries the text that is to be logged.
+The idea is simple: instead of space-consuming log strings, 1-byte constants are defined in the code whose symbol name carries the text that is to be logged.
 For instance:
 ```
 // Traditional logging:
 logger("Inside function foo");